Call us: 530-675-4102

 Please visit our sponsor:

-Todays Jeep Talk Show is sponsored in part by Tom Wood’s Custom Drive Shafts.
-For over 20 years, Tom Woods has been providing the offroad industry with some of the strongest most durable driveline upgrades there are.
-If you’re in the need of the words best under YOUR Jeep, stay tuned later in the show to find out how you can get 10% off your order between now and the end of May.
-Until then head over to www.4Xshaft.com to start upgrading your ride now.
+The Jeep Talk Show is proudly sponsored by Tom Wood’s Custom Drive Shafts.
+For over 20 years, There’s just one name that’s known over all the others for having the best Jeep Driveline upgrades there are.
+Head over to their site today www.4Xshaft.com to start upgrading your Jeep now.
 Oh and check that purchase when it arrives for a bright shiny new Jeep Talk Show sticker!

 This Week In Jeep: